 Sara’s AI-powered reporting functionality gives you better insights, such as predictive maintenance and chargers with highest revenue.
 This allows you to easily manage and analyse any number of charging stations – and strategically develop your operations.

-Sara will come to market towards the end of this year, so we’d love to hear your thoughts as we continue to develop it.
+We're currently busy working on Sara, and would love to hear your thoughts as we continue to develop it.
 Get in touch with the three most interesting features you’d like to see.
 We listen closely to what our customers and community have to say.

 Sara stands for Station Analytics and Remote Administration